-On December 19, 2018 (the "Effective Date"), the Company entered into a Master Collaboration Agreement (the "Gilead Collaboration Agreement") with Gilead to discover and develop specific discover and develop specific inhibitors of $TGF\beta$ activation focused on the treatment of fibrotic diseases.
-Under the collaboration, Gilead has exclusive options to license worldwide rights to product candidates that emerge from three of the Company's $TGF\beta$ programs (each a "Gilead Program").
+On December 19, 2018 (the "Effective Date"), the Company entered into a Master Collaboration Agreement (the "Gilead Collaboration Agreement") with Gilead to discover and develop specific inhibitors of TGFβ activation focused on the treatment of fibrotic diseases.
+Under the collaboration, Gilead has exclusive options to license worldwide rights to product candidates that emerge from three of the Company's TGFβ programs (each a "Gilead Program").
 Pursuant to the Gilead Collaboration Agreement, the Company is responsible for antibody discovery and preclinical research through product candidate nomination, after which, upon exercising the option for a Gilead Program, Gilead will be responsible for the program's preclinical and clinical development and commercialization.
 Such option may be exercised by Gilead at any time from the Effective Date through a date that is 90 days following the expiration of the Research Collaboration Term (as defined below) for a given Gilead Program, or until termination of the Gilead Program, whichever is earlier (the "Option Exercise Period").